ekstroem/MESS/README.md

 * age - compute the age of a person from two date (birth date and current date)
-* auc - computes the area under the curve for two vectors (x-values and y-values)
+* `auc` - computes the area under the curve for two vectors (x-values and y-values).
+Can handle ranges and missing observations
 * expand - Expand table or matrix to data frame where each observation in the table becomes a single observation in the data frame with corresponding information for each for each combination of the table dimensions.
-* fac2num - convert a factor to numerical
+* `fac2num` - convert a factor to numerical.
+I keep forgetting the simple code for this so ended up writing a function that could do it.
-* filldown - Fill down missing values with the latest non-missing value
+* `filldown` - Fill down missing values in a vector with the latest non-missing value.
+A last measurement carried forward function.
+And fast.
 * lower.tri.vector -
 * write.xml - save a data frame as an xml file